deeplearning4j/deeplearning4j/java-ai.md

 ### SMILE

-[SMILE](https://github.com/haifengl/smile) is the statistical and machine intelligence learning engine.
+[SMILE](https://github.com/haifengl/smile) stands for Statistical and Machine Intelligence Learning Engine.
+SMILE was create by Haifeng Lee of ADP, and provides fast, scalable machine learning for Java.

 ### SINGA